chiayiju/chiayiju.github.io/content/tour/index.md

     content:
       slides:
       - title: 👋 Welcome to the group
-        content: Take a look at what we're working on...
+        content: 'Take a look at what we're working on...'
         align: center
         background:
           image: